 Accidents & Injuries

 Accidents such as a rat getting stepped on, or falling from a height are pretty common.
 I’ve witnessed young rats who have experienced loss of consciousness or convulsions after a fall, and then appeared to recover completely within a few minutes.
 However, one of these babies started having seizures at one year of age, so immediate treatment with an anti-inflammatory such as dexamethasone after such a fall is recommended.
 I also know of rats who have broken their neck, nose, or leg from a fall, so you should observe your rat carefully after an accident.
 Being stepped on is especially dangerous since it can cause internal bleeding.
-If your rat appears lethargic or in pain, you should rush her to your vet.
-If injuries are apparent, the rat should receive an injection of dexamethasone to reduce swelling and a pain medication, or ibuprofen (see below) for swelling and pain.
+If your rat appears lethargic, you may need to take her the vet.
+A vet can give an injection of dexamethasone to reduce swelling and a pain medication.
+Or you can give ibuprofen (see more info below) for swelling and pain.

 Leg Injuries

 Another common accident is a rat getting her leg caught in the wire of the cage.
 (1" X ½" mesh floors should be covered or removed to prevent this.)
 Treat the rat with ibuprofen at a dose of 60 mg/lb twice a day.
-You can use children’s liquid (the berry flavor seems to be most popular with rats) or you can grind up a tablet and mix it in a soft tasty food.
-When using the liquid ibuprofen, I recommend giving the rat a tasty treat afterwards to mask any bitter aftertaste that will cause the rat to refuse future doses.
+(See more info below.)

 If swelling persists after 24 hours, or if the swelling gets worse, you will probably need to take your rat to the vet for an injection of dexamethasone (at 1 mg/lb) which should reduce the swelling within 12 hours.
 Swelling of the foot can be dangerous because it can cut off the circulation of the foot, leading to more swelling, creating a vicious cycle.
 The vet might want to take an x-ray, but this will likely be a waste of money, even if the leg is broken.
 Most broken legs in rats can heal on their own, even breaks near the ankle joint that are floppy.
 You do not need to keep the rat isolated or quiet.
 Treat the pain and swelling with ibuprofen at a dose of 60 mg/lb twice a day.
 A compound fracture, where the bone breaks the skin, is much more serious and you must take your rat to a vet as the leg may need to be pinned or amputated, and treatment with an antibiotic (I recommend amoxicillin) is necessary.